wrkagel/jsChallengeQuestions/README.md

 # jsChallengeQuestions
-## Upload or download jsChallengeQuestions
+## Upload or download jsChallengeQuestions.
+I will have to add you as a collaborator before you can submit things!

 ## How to download files using git bash
 **git init**